 Dr. Umpierrez Breaks Down What Is A Boxer’s Fracture

-Boxer’s fractures are one of the more common and easily diagnosed finger injuries seen by Dr. Erica Umpierrez, Orthopaedic Surgeon and Hand/Upper Extremity specialist with CMC Orthopaedics.
 Despite the name, this form of trauma is not reserved for professional or amateur fighters.
 Dr. Umpierrez helps us break down this injury and how it is treated.

 It’s not surprising that the name Boxer’s fracture comes from the action that caused it in the first place.
 This type of injury is the result of punching another person or something hard and unforgiving like a wall or refrigerator.
-“When a person presents with one of these, you just have to ask what happened?,” Dr. Umpierrez said, smiling.
-“There are some crazy stories with them but fortunately these injuries are very treatable and usually non-operative.”

-According to Dr. Umpierrez, men and teenage boys are more commonly affected by this type of injury and it is usually the result of a split-second decision.
 “During the incident, they will often hear a pop or snap that is quickly followed by pain and swelling.
 This happened because they punched leading with their small finger and the force was great enough to break the head of their metacarpal,” explained Dr. Umpierrez.

-How do I know if I have a Boxer’s Fracture?
+How Do I Know If I Have a Boxer’s Fracture?

 Because of the type of fracture, Dr. Umpierrez said patients will almost immediately know that something is wrong.
 They may experience the following signs and symptoms: